Giovanni-Romano/Giovanni-Romano.github.io/_pages/cv.md

 Awards
 ======
 * Best master thesis in Methodological Statistic, in memory of professor Oliviero Lessi (Società Italiana di Statistica)\
-  _Combination of estimates through confidence densities in logistic regression models_, under the supervision of professor Nicola Sartori}
+  _Combination of estimates through confidence densities in logistic regression models_, under the supervision of professor Nicola Sartori